Relation between Wigner energy and proton-neutron pairing: Extraction of the relevant experimental data

 As a starting point we assume that the isospin mixing caused by the Coulomb interaction can be neglected.
-Ref. \citep{BM99} estimates the admixture of components with $T>T_z$ to the ground state to be of the order of \mbox{0.3 \%} for $A\sim70$.
+Ref. \citep{PhysRevLett.103.012502} estimated the admixture of components with $T>T_z$ to the ground state to be of the order of \mbox{0.9 \%} for $A\sim70$.
 With this assumption, the Coulomb energy can be separated from the energy caused by the strong interaction.
-Following \citep{Ja05} (and earlier work cited therein) we subtract the Coulomb energy from the experimental energies and compare the resulting energies with our model.
-The Myers-Swiatecki expression for $E_{C}$ \citep{NR95} was used to fit the Coulomb energy difference $\Delta E_C$ between the experimental binding energies \citep{AU11} of 75 pairs of even-A mirror nuclei mirror nuclei for $20\leq A \leq 100$.
-We find that:
+Following \citep{Ja05} we subtract the Coulomb energy from the experimental energies and compare the resulting energies with our model.
+Because the mass tables have been revised meanwhile, a we repeated the extraction of the strong interaction part of the binding energies.

-which is comparable to previous fits (see e.g. \citep{Ja67}).
-After generalizing the restriction for mirror nuclei, the resulting expression for the Coulomb energy is determined: